-As you may have already read on my blog, this past January, I traveled to Japan for the third time for a nine days trip.
+In January 2016 I traveled to Japan for the third time for a nine days trip.
 I decided to spend a day in Tokyo, three days in Hokkaido and couple of days in Kyoto at the end of my trip.
 I then started looking for new destinations within Japan to fill in my remaining days.
-I have always heard of Japanese Alps, mainly the Gifu prefecture and also the famous Shirakawa Go but I somehow never felt sufficiently excited to make the journey.
+I had always heard of Japanese Alps, mainly the Gifu prefecture and also the famous Shirakawa Go but I somehow never felt sufficiently excited to make the journey.
 I then found out that I could get to Takayama (the main area of attraction in Gifu) in three hours from Kyoto with better part of the train trip being spent on a very scenic railroad.
 If I did not enjoy it, I would come back to Kyoto (my love!) early next morning.
 I also knew that Takayama was close to Shirakawa Go – this little town in the middle of the mountains entirely composed of “gassho style” houses (with a wooden roof in the shape of a triangle).
 I also heard of the nights during which the entire town was being illuminated as a special occasion (for only five consecutive weekends during the entire year, from mid-January to mid-February) and I would happen to be in Takayama during one of those nights!